uowaep/CubiQuake/README.md

 - Click on "Start World"

 ### Multiplayer
-Multiplayer is working.
+Multiplayer was working the last time it was tested.
+It's been a while though.
+It could be broken.
+It might be fine.
 Get the server from http://fte.triptohell.info/downloads.
 Use the cubiquakeserver.bat file or check the command line inside to run a dedicated server.

 WARNING: If a server restarts, players need to reconnect to get the world to network to them correctly.
 This is on the known issues list.